cbwang2016/WebWechatReverseProxy/README.md

 ## Features
  - Notify you the messages recalled by your friend.
  - Let you use web wechat client normally while this bot is online.
+ - Optimized web wechat external link redirection.
+ - Blocked web wechat stat analysis.
  - If you have a server(e.g. raspberry pi), you can stay online persistently.
- - You can also use nginx to make it accessible from outside localhost
+You can also use nginx to make it accessible from outside localhost.
+Note that you should take security measures such as [HTTP Basic Authentication](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/).

 ## Installations
 ```